Remains of Mughal architectures

 This incomplete gate was magnificently planned.
 To the west of the gate, a curtain wall was added to accommodate reserve soldiers.
 The gate proper was designed in the true Mughal style complete by itself and was supposed to be three-storeyed in height.
 The elevation retains all the embellishing features of a Mughal gateway.
 A lofty archway to the top of the second story forms the nucleus of the elevation, which is emphasised by slender octagonal minarets that shoot up on either side.
 Beyond on the right and the left are to be seen a deep plastered semi-octagonal alcove below and an oriel window in two stages above with a cupola as its crowning element.
 The last storey gave way to a further series of doorways and other embellishments, and on the top over the four corners were to be seen pillared kiosks majestically breaking the skyline, two of which still remain.
 Below the central archway opens the door, inset with stone arch and having knob decoration at the spandrels.

 The gateway provides all the necessary features in the plan, two archways into a domed square hall having subsidiary guardrooms.
 The under-ceiling of this hall shows net-pattern designs.
-The approach to the top storey was to be provided from the inner side of the fort, and space is still left on either side of the gate.
+The approach to the top story was to be provided from the inner side of the fort, and space is still left on either side of the gate.
 But it seems that the steps yet remained to be built.
 The inner elevation is also quite appealing.
 On the whole, the gate is much more pleasing for its graceful setting of the different parts.
 Its beauty is more feminine than masculine.

 Lalbagh Mosque